Zymik/ll1-rust-parser-generator/README.md

 # ll1-rust-parser-generator
 LL1 grammar parser generator in Rust.
-It's an partly anlagoue of ANTLR that generate code for parsing in Rust.
-Generator support synthesized and inherited attributes.
+It's a partly analogue of ANTLR that generates code for parsing in Rust.
+Generator supports synthesized and inherited attributes.
 You can set tokens for lexical analysis and characters to skip as regex.
 Grammar for calculator with +,-,*,/ and combinations example:

 ```
 Prelude {